Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 Here are all the actions that Reservers can not perform:

-* “Cannot access admin user list ”
+* “Cannot delete other users ”
-  “Cannot delete other users ”
+* “Cannot modify his resources and the other resources”
-* “Cannot modify resources”
+* “Cannot modify his own information”
 * “Cannot escalate privileges via hidden form fields (test with Brup suit)”

 ---